kiwicom/orbit/packages/orbit-components/src/Stack/README.md

 ## Functional specs

-- The default behaviour for the `Stack` component is to not be a `flexbox` container.
+- The default behavior for the `Stack` component is to not be a `flexbox` container.
 It means that by default it's nesting children natively (below each other) and it won't use any `flex` CSS properties.

 - If you specify some property (except children, spaceAfter, dataTest and spacing) it will become a `flexbox` container and the `flex-direction: row` will be used.